iznotek/fossil-js/readme.md

 - `git` isn't available as a binary for the user running the main `node` process, custom paths to the binary can be used with the `.customBinary(...)` api option.

-- the working directory passed in to the main `simple-git` function isn't accessible, check it is read/write accessible by the user running the `node` process.
+- the working directory passed in to the main `simple-fossil` function isn't accessible, check it is read/write accessible by the user running the `node` process.
 This library uses [@kwsites/file-exists](https://www.npmjs.com/package/@kwsites/file-exists) to validate the working directory exists, to output its logs add `@kwsites/file-exists` to your `DEBUG` environment variable. eg:

-  `DEBUG=@kwsites/file-exists,simple-git node ./your-app.js`
+  `DEBUG=@kwsites/file-exists,simple-fossil node ./your-app.js`

 ### Log format fails